-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Group written feedback for exam.
 Individual written and oral feedback for coursework.
-Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with

-University policy.
+Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.